lsst-dm/dmtn-013/index.rst

 Another problem is linking.
 In particular, linking on OSX.
 Since OSX has the concept of bundles (i.e. ``.so``) and dynamic libraries (i.e. ``.dylib``) things get interesting.
 By default Cython builds bundles.
 Which is the sensible thing to do because extension modules is what bundles are meant for.
 However, now ``basics`` is not only an extension module but also a library, that our SWIG module wants to link to.
-Thus we need to tell Cython that on OSX we want a dynamic library instead (while still calling the resulting thing ``basics.so``).
+There are two solutions.
+Either we tell Cython that on OSX we want a dynamic library instead (while still calling the resulting thing ``basics.so``).
 This is done by adding the following to ``setup.py``.

 .. code-block:: python